pku-liang/ksim-ae/README.md

 ## SSH Setup

 The platform names are shown in `env.sh`.
-Configure `~/.ssh/config`, `~/.ssh/authorized_keys` correctly to make sure no password is needed for ssh, i.e. the following command should not require password or throw errors.
+Configure `~/.ssh/config`, `~/.ssh/authorized_keys` correctly to make sure no password is needed for ssh **on each machine**, i.e. the following command should not require password or throw errors.

 ```bash
 ssh base true   # no password is needed